IM-000 • Intermediate Method Index

 The Blues Rhythm Guitar DVD of this course offers an additional 3 lessons, 43 minutes worth (which I think are very useful, especially the Voice Leading Blues!) so you might want to check that out too

-Style Modules - Blues Lead Guitar (FREE and DVD)
+Style Modules - Essential Blues Lead Guitar (Module 1)

 I would recommend that everyone do this module as many of the Blues techniques and licks form the foundation for many styles, it's loads of fun and you'll learn many skills that apply to other styles.

-The Blues Lead Guitar DVD set comes with a CD of great backing tracks to practice with!
+The Essential Blues Lead Guitar DVD set comes with a CD of great backing tracks to practice with and some BONUS DVD ONLY lessons!

 Style Modules - Folk Fingerstyle Module (FREE and DVD)